wumpyproject/wumpy/docs/source/setup/authenticating.md

 ```

 !!! error
-    **The bot token must be hidden**, it should never be pushed to GitHub or given to anyone
+    **The bot token must stay secret**, it should never be pushed to GitHub or given to anyone
     else.
-With it anybody can log in as your bot.
-[Hiding Credentials](#hiding-credentials) has
-    tips for how to hide your bot token.
+Read [Hiding Credentials](#hiding-credentials) for more information.

 ## Hiding credentials

 There are some values required when talking to Discord that have to stay hidden.

-This is because if someone else knows this they can talk to Discord as you.
+This is because if someone else gets ahold of it they can talk to Discord as you.

-If Wumpus gets ahold of your bot token, it can login as your bot and do anything with it.
+If Wumpus gets ahold of your bot token, it can login as your bot and then do anything.

 ### Hidden Python files